ilabrovic/kyvernodemo/README.md

 #### DEMO #1: Onboard a couple of teams and see what happens

-Lets onboard a couple of tenants, this is done by the admin team allowing access to a new team Randomly select some tenant names:
+Lets onboard a couple of tenants, this is done by the admin team allowing access to a new team
+#Randomly select some tenant names to onboard
 ```
 gshuf -n 20 random/groups | tee tmp/selectedgroups
 ```